rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 The following interrupt ABIs are currently supported:

-- _(unstable)_ `extern "msp430-interrupt"`: Allows to create interrupt handlers MSP430 microcontrollers.
+- _(unstable)_ `extern "msp430-interrupt"`: Allows to create interrupt handlers on MSP430 microcontrollers.
 Functions must have the signature `unsafe extern "msp430-interrupt" fn()`.
 To add a function to the interrupt table, use the following snippet:

   ```rust
   #[no_mangle]